-October 5, 2016
+October 12, 2017

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+SCHEDULE OF FINDINGS ANI D QUESTIONED COSTS

-SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2016
+SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2017

-FINANCIAL STATEMENTS

-Type of auditor's report issued: Unmodified

-Internal control over financial reporting g:

-Material weaknesses identified?
-No

-Significant deficiencies identified ?
-None reported

-Noncompliance material to financial s No

-FEDERAL AWARDS

-Internal control over major Federal pro ograms:

-Material weaknesses identified?
-No

-Significant deficiencies identified None reported

-Type of auditor's report issued on com- pliance for major Federal programs: Unmodified

-Any audit findings disclosed that are r equired to be reported in accordance with

-Section 200.516(a) of the Uniform G No

-Identification of major Federal progra ms:

-CFDA Number Name of Federal Program or Cluster

-10.767 Intermediary Relending Program

-Dollar threshold used to distinguish be etween Type A and Type B programs: \$ 750,000

-Auditee qualified as low-risk auditee?
-No
+FINANCIAL STATEMENTS Type of auditor's report issued on whe were prepared in accordance with G. Unmodified Internal control over financial reportin g: Material weaknesses identified?
+No Significant deficiencies identified? ?
+None reported Noncompliance material to financial s tatements noted?
+No FEDERAL AWARDS Internal control over major Federal pro ograms: Material weaknesses identified?
+No Significant deficiencies identified?
+None reported Type of auditor's report issued on com Unmodified Any audit findings disclosed that are re 2 CFR Section 200.516(a) of the Unifo equired to be reported in accordance with orm Guidance?
+No Identification of major Federal program ms: CFDA Number Name of Federal Program or Cluster 59.046 Microloan Demonstration Program Dollar threshold used to distinguish be Auditee qualified as low-risk auditee? \$ 750,000 Yes

-FINANCIAL STATEMENT FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2016
+FINANCIAL STATEMENT FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2017